JEWISH NOBEL PRIZE WINNERS IN PHYSIOLOGY OR MEDICINE

 6. Jewish father, non-Jewish mother, according to an interview published in Candid Science II by István Hargittai (Imperial College Press, London, 2002, p.
 562).

-8. See interview in Candid Science II, by István Hargittai (Imperial College Press, London, 2002, p.
+7. See interview in Candid Science II, by István Hargittai (Imperial College Press, London, 2002, p.
 245).

-9. See http://www.nobel.se/medicine/laureates/1994/rodbell-autobio.html.
+9. See second paragraph of autobiography: http://www.nobel.se/medicine/laureates/1994/rodbell-autobio.html.

-10. See http://www.nobel.se/medicine/laureates/1997/prusiner-autobio.html.
+10. See second paragraph of autobiography: http://www.nobel.se/medicine/laureates/1997/prusiner-autobio.html.

-11. The Furchgotts were one of the most prominent Jewish families in Charleston, SC, where Robert was born.
-See http://www.cofc.edu/~jhc/pages/fwfchas.html.
+11. The Furchgotts were one of the most prominent Jewish families in Charleston, SC, where Robert was born; see http://www.cofc.edu/~jhc/pages/fwfchas.html.
 See also the interview published in Candid Science II by István Hargittai (Imperial College Press, London, 2002, pp. 588-589).

 13. See http://www.nobel.se/medicine/laureates/2000/kandel-autobio.html.

-14. See http://www.nobel.se/medicine/laureates/2002/brenner-autobio.html.
+14. See second paragraph of autobiography: http://www.nobel.se/medicine/laureates/2002/brenner-autobio.html.

-15. See http://www.nobel.se/medicine/laureates/2002/horvitz-autobio.html.
+15. See second paragraph of autobiography: http://www.nobel.se/medicine/laureates/2002/horvitz-autobio.html.

 16. See Encyclopaedia Judaica, Second Edition (Thomson Gale, Detroit, 2007, Vol. 2, pp. 755-756).17.
 Son of Dr. Philip and Janet (née Sherak) Fire [see entry for Philip Fire in American Men & Women of Science: 22nd Edition (Thomson Gale, Detroit, 2005, Volume 2, C-F, p.
 1154)].
-Philip Fire is a past president (1951) of the MIT chapter of the national Jewish fraternity Alpha Epsilon Pi; see http://web.mit.edu/aepi/www/history5.shtml.
-See also
+Philip Fire is a past president (1951) of the MIT chapter of the national Jewish fraternity Alpha Epsilon Pi; see http://www.mit.edu/activities/aepi/OLD/history5.shtml.
+See also http://www.mit.edu/activities/aepi/OLD/index.shtml.
+Janet Fire is the daughter of the late William and Rose (née Goldstein) Sherak, who were both Russian-Jewish immigrants to the United States.

 19. Son of Irving and Nettie (Takefman) Steinman.
 See Montreal Gazette obituary notices for Steinman's maternal grandfather Nathan Takefman.
+See also the first paragraph of http://www.nobelprize.org/nobel_prizes/medicine/laureates/2011/steinman_bio.pdf.

-20. Willem Einthoven (1926), whose name appears on several Jewish lists, had a Jewish paternal grandfather, but based on the biography by H. Snellen (Willem Einthoven, Kluwer, Boston, MA, 1995), it appears unlikely that any of his other grandparents were Jewish.
-Karl von Frisch (1973) appears to have had a Jewish maternal grandmother: see, e.g., p.
-88 of http://www.speciesoforigin.org/FCKeditor/File/Najafi_The_Language_of_the_Bees.pdf.
+27. Willem Einthoven (1926), whose name appears on several Jewish lists, had a Jewish paternal grandfather, but based on the biography by H. Snellen (Willem Einthoven, Kluwer, Boston, MA, 1995), it appears unlikely that any of his other grandparents were Jewish.
 Other names that have appeared on such lists include those of Erwin Neher (1991), Bert Sakmann (1991), Richard Roberts (1993), Phillip Sharp (1993), and Edward Lewis (1995), none of whom appear to be of Jewish descent.
-We had previously listed Herbert Gasser, based on information in several sources, but have been unable to independently confirm that information and have, consequently, removed the name for the time being.

 QUESTIONS AND COMMENTS: CONTACT US